userdw/RaspberryPi_3_Starter_Kit/07_Weather_Station/README.md

 # [ENGLISH] Project 7: Weather Station
 This project is aimed to give you a simple example about how to use microcontroller as the main processor of weather station.
 In this project we will monitor the ambient temperature of a room.
-The system in this project will utilize the MCP9700 Temperature Sensor and  display the readings on the screen.
+The system in this project will utilize the MCP9700 Temperature Sensor and  display the reading on the screen.

 <img src="/images/weather station.png" height="400">